Arnold Split: The Classic 6-Day Routine, Explained Honestly

 | Sunday | Rest |

 Two things distinguish it from push/pull/legs.
 First, chest and back land in the same session as antagonists: one pushes, one pulls.
-Arnold superset them (bench press into pull-ups), which keeps one muscle resting while the other works and shortens the session.
-Second, shoulders and arms get a full dedicated day, roughly double the direct delt and arm volume a typical PPL week provides.
+Arnold superset them (bench press into pull-ups), which keeps one muscle resting while the other works and can shorten the session.
+Second, shoulders and arms get a full dedicated day, making them easy to prioritize without claiming a fixed volume advantage over every PPL program.

 The workouts (modern volume)